-- 3. During the ordinary general meeting, the chairman of the board should verbally inform shareholders in sufficient detail of the most relevant aspects of the company's corporate governance, supplementing the written information circulated in the annual corporate governance report.
-In particular: - a) Changes taking place since the previous annual general meeting. - b) The specific reasons for the Company not following a given Good Governance Code recommendation, and any alternative procedures followed in its stead.
+- 3. During the ordinary general meeting, the chairman of the board should verbally inform shareholders in sufficient detail of the most relevant aspects of the company's corporate governance, supplementing the written information circulated in the annual corporate governance report and, in particular: - a) Changes that have taken place since the last ordinary general meeting.

+b) The specific reasons for the Company not following a given Good Governance Code recommendation, and any alternative procedures followed in its stead.